-Both a sinus infection or sinus inflammation (known as sinusitis), can lead to a toothache.
+A sinus infection, also known as sinusitis, can lead to a toothache.
 Sinusitis occurs when the tissue lining the sinuses becomes inflamed and swollen.

 Tooth pain is a common symptom of sinusitis.
-It can be caused by sinus pressure and by drainage from sinus infections.
-The pain is usually felt in the upper rear teeth that are closest to the sinuses.
+Sinus pressure and drainage from a sinus infection can cause tooth pain.
+The pain usually occurs in the upper rear teeth closest to the sinuses.

-The congestion and pressure that accompany a sinus infection can cause discomfort or pain in your upper teeth.
+The congestion and pressure accompanying a sinus infection can cause discomfort or pain in your upper teeth.
 This is because the roots of your upper teeth and jawbone are near your sinuses.
-Sometimes, this is what’s known as referred pain, the discomfort spreads to your lower teeth as well.
+Sometimes, the discomfort spreads to your lower teeth as well.

 - pressure or tenderness around your nose, eyes, or forehead